Bachelor of Science in Canine Studies

 LIF 345 - History of Dog Laws (3 credits)

-LIF 350 - Dogs in Art (3 credits)
+LIF 350 - Dogs in Art, Culture and Religion (2 credits)

 LIF 361 - Canine Health (2 credits: 1.5 lec, .5 lab)

-LIF 362 - Canine Health Supervised Lab (1 supervised lab credit)
+LIF 362 -Canine Health Supervised Lab (1 supervised lab credit)

 LIF 393 - Dog Rescue & Shelter Program Operations (2 credits: 1.5 lec, .5 lab)